vercel/turborepo/examples/kitchen-sink/README.md

-# `turborepo` kitchen sink starter
+# Turborepo kitchen sink starter

-This is an official Yarn v1 starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.
+This is an official starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.

 ## What's inside?